Theophile-Wemaere/GEII/Algo-SE/README.md

 simply launch the main script with `python3 src/nmea2kml.py`

-You'll need the following pip packages to use it :
+You'll need the following pip packages to use fully it :
 ```
 tkinter
 os